Major Scales

 There are only twelve pitches in standard western music.
 After twelve, the pitches repeat but in the next higher register or “octave”.
 Once you understand the concept of intervals, scales will be pretty easy to grasp since they’re just made of a series of intervals.

 You can figure out scales in any key by knowing the interval ‘formula’ for the type of scale you’re looking for.
 For clarity, lets say W=whole step and H=half step.
-If you would like to follow along on a piano keyboard click the green ‘Show Keyboard’ box on left side of the screen.
 Remember, a half step is the smallest interval there is and, on a piano, will be just one key away from the starting note.
 A whole step is made of two half steps so it will be two keys away from the starting note.
 Be sure to include the black keys when counting steps.

 Here is the scale ‘formula’ for the major scale: